janverschelde/PHCpack/src/Python/PHCpy/doc/source/about.rst

 Sweep homotopies to explore the parameter space with detection and location of singularities along the solution paths were exported in the module sweepers.py in version 0.3.3 of phcpy.
+With the addition of a homotopy membership test in verion 0.3.7, the sets.py module provides the key ingredients for a numerical irreducible decomposition.

 References
 ----------